muxa/appdaemon-switch-scenes/README.md

 # Switch Scenes for AppDaemon

 Extend a light switch to be able to control other switches.
+Toggle the main switch on and off (or off and on) within 1 second to change the scenes.

 ## Arguments